Developer Guide: KeyManager (agentvault.key_manager)¶

 - Key File Cache (.env or .json): If a

-will attempt to load it directly from the OS Keyring (macOS Keychain, Windows Credential Manager, Linux Secret Service viakeyring
+use_keyring=Trueand a requested credential (get_key,get_oauth_client_id, etc.) was not found in the file or environment caches,KeyManagerwill attempt to load it directly from the OS Keyring (macOS Keychain, Windows Credential Manager, Linux Secret Service viakeyringlibrary).

 Service Identifier¶